-Faced with declining support from the federal and state government, the Bay Area adopted a "self-help" approach toward funding transportation.
+Faced with declining support from the federal and state governments, the Bay Area adopted a "self-help" approach toward funding transportation.
 Starting with a pioneering effort led by Santa Clara County in 1984, eight of the nine Bay Area counties have enacted local transportation sales taxes.

 Bay Area voters also approved Regional Measure 1 in 1998 and Regional Measure 2 in 2004, which together raised tolls on the Bay Area's seven state-owned toll bridges - and billions of dollars for important transportation projects in the bridge corridors and their approaches, as seen in Map 1.3.
 Altogether, voter-approved "self-help" measures generated some \$2.5 billion for Bay Area transportation in 2016 alone, as shown in Figure 1.5.
-Although the region has many transportation needs and challenges, these needs can be alleviated through sufficient and continued resource investment.
+Although the region has many transportation needs and challenges, these needs can be alleviated through sufficient and continued resource investment coupled with more efficient use of our existing infrastructure.